11 Model functions

 Quantifying uncertainty is a significant focus of statistics.
 The bands or intervals—the vertical extent of the model annotation—are an essential part of a statistical model.
 In contrast, single-valued mathematical functions come from an era that didn’t treat uncertainty as a mathematical topic.

 To draw a model annotation, the computer first finds the single-valued mathematical function that passes through the band or interval at the mid-way vertical point.
 We will identify such single-valued functions as “model functions.”
-Model functions can be written as model formulas, as described in Section 11.1.
+Model functions can be written as model formulas, as described in sec-math-function-basics.

 Another critical piece is needed to draw a model annotation: the vertical spread of the statistical annotation that captures the uncertainty.
 This is an essential component of a statistical model.
-Before dealing with uncertainty, we will need to develop concepts and tools about randomness and noise as presented in Lessons 13 through 19.
+Before dealing with uncertainty, we will need to develop concepts and tools about randomness and noise as presented in Lessons sec-signal-and-noise through sec-sampling-variation.

 For now, however, we will focus on the model function, particularly on the interpretation of the coefficients.
 We won’t need formulas for this.
 Instead, focus your attention on two kinds of coefficients: